Tips for Making Disney Dining Reservations at Walt Disney World

 Goofy at Animal Kingdom Tusker House

 This is not really a surefire way to get into one of the restaurants you missed out on.
 But it is a great backup plan.
-Since Walt Disney World opened up after the start of the pandemic, we’ve seen more and more restaurants utilize this option.
 The Walk-Up list option isn’t really a reservation, but more of a waitlist.
 Steakhouse 71 uses this often, as does Crystal Palace and Tusker House.
 And for some places like Nomad Lounge, it may be the only way to get in.
 Disney uses it as a way to allow guests who don’t have a reservation to get on the waitlist, and when a table opens up that meets your party’s needs, you’ll get a notification that it’s time to be seated.

 You generally won’t find this option at the most popular restaurants.
 But if you missed out on snagging a dining reservation to meet Pooh and Friends at Crystal Palace, then this may work for you.
 We recommend checking out the restaurant’s page in the My Disney Experience app a couple of weeks before your trip to see if that’s something they offer.